emx34/doofus/README.md

 (4) - DOOFUS GAME STANDALONE ADLIB MUSIC PLAYER  "(T)he (B)one (S)haker (A)rchitect" Engine --- TBSAplay.exe 0.2beta

 ■  Tbsaplay.exe * WORKING BUT NOT READY YET (!)
-   █ Finally 0.1 First beta test relaase :-) working but BUGGY.. delayed , speed not fixed yet ..
-Im working on it
+   █ Finally 0.1 First beta test relaase :-) working but BUGGY..
+There is some kind of timing synchronization problem ?!
+Im working on it ..

 " Believe the unbelievable " The game Doofus uses Adlib music files in tbs format (*.tbs files) Player will be available as a standalone for the first time :-) The original adlib-player engine in the Doofus game operates as a complex mechanism.(TSR)